785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 ## **<span style="color:#008183 ">About the App:</span>**
 The App that we decided on was based on our own struggles and experiences with money management and taking control of our expenses from the beginning of the month.
+The App came to us as an opportunity to